foleymichelle9/enigma-1/README.md

 *Score: 3.5*

 **Overview**
-- Every method in this project is tested with the exception of `generate_random_key`.
+- Every method in this project is tested with the exception of `generate_random_key`
-- The testing coverage is at 99.15%.
+- The testing coverage is at 99.15%
 - Most methods follow SRP guidelines
     - This allowed me to test every piece of logic in the code
 - Most edge cases are tested